The cost of a Thread Lift starts at $6,999.

 Because the procedure is minimally invasive, the recovery is much shorter than a facelift.
 Most patients can go back to work within a week.

 Can Be Repeated

 This procedure can be repeated every 1-5 years without the look of multiple cosmetic procedures.
 Once the results wear off, people can undergo a suspension Thread Lift once again.

 The skin naturally loses collagen as it ages.
 This makes people look older.
 The body has a healing response to the sutures used in a suspension Thread Lift.
 Part of that response includes sending collagen to the treatment area, which immediately makes the skin look younger.

 Thread Lifts comes with a small chance of potential complications.
 Selecting a highly experienced, trusted surgeon is paramount to minimize the likelihood of complications.
-Dr. Mulholland, who pioneered the procedure, has years of experience performing injection Thread Lifts and has not experienced most of the complications associated with the procedure and those that do occur are usually easily corrected.
+Dr. Bell has years of experience performing injection Thread Lifts and has not experienced most of the complications associated with the procedure and those that do occur are usually easily corrected.

 While rare, some patients experienced irritation at the surgical site.
 Patients should not rub the area immediately following the procedure to reduce this risk.
 Even though the injection sutures for the Thread Lift disappear, the lifting fixation knots may irritate the patient under the skin.
 If enough weeks have passed this suture can be removed.

 Infection is also rare.
 If an infection occurs, patients should contact SpaMedica.
 Preventative antibiotics are also given.

 The sutures can become visible, although this complication is rare.
 If this occurs, the surgeon will remove the sutures.